dustinpfister/blog_posts/_posts/js-math-atan2.md

 The above example seems to correlate with that understanding of the angles returned by atan2.
 The point (x=83 y=83) is of course at a 45 degree angle from right side of the screen heading clock wise from the right side to the left side.
 In addition the point at (x=0,y=83) is at the bottom of the screen so it would be at 90 degrees.

 So that being said the Math.atan2 method can be used as a way to find an angle from the origin to the point given via its two arguments.
-It is also possible to find the angle to any two points by just simply offsetting or normalizing one of the points.
+It is also possible to find the angle to any two points by just simply offsetting or normalizing the points of concern so that everything is relative to an object of concern to another object of concern rather than the upper left corner of an element or the window.
 ## 2 - atan2 and two points

 Using math.atan2 to find the angle between two points is just a matter of offsetting the points.
 This can be done by subtracting the values of one point from another in most cases so a code example like the following seems to work okay.